Ongoing Outreach Sessions

 Requirements for Drivers

-All drivers must create an account and use the Taxi Driver Portal to operate at Sea-Tac Airport starting October 1, 2019.
+All drivers must create an account and use the Taxi Driver Portal to operate at SEA Airport starting October 1, 2019.
 To learn more please see our Taxi Terms and Conditions.
-Please visit the site and setup an account and register a valid payment card BEFORE SEPTEMBER 30.
+Please visit the site and setup an account and register a valid payment card.

 Additional information for Owners and Drivers: